otto-de-legacy/turing-microservice/turing-logging/README.md

     server.use(loggingMiddleware);

-To log something simple require the logger.
+To log something simply require the logger.

     const logger = require('turing-logging').logger;